ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

    self._tf_publisher = StaticTransformBroadcaster(self)
    self._tf_publisher.sendTransform(self.make_transforms(transformation))

-Here we create a TransformStamped object which will be the message we will send over once populated.
+Here we create a ``TransformStamped`` object which will be the message we will send over once populated.
 Before passing the actual transform values we need to give it the appropriate metadata.

 #.
-We need to give the transform being published a timestamp, we'll just stamp it with the current time, ``rospy.Time.now()``.
+We need to give the transform being published a timestamp and we'll just stamp it with the current time, ``get_clock().now()``

 #.
-Then, we need to set the name of the parent frame of the link we're creating, in this case "world"
+Then we need to set the name of the parent frame of the link we're creating, in this case ``world``

 #.
-Finally, we need to set the name of the child frame of the link we're creating.
+Finally, we need to set the name of the child frame of the link we're creating

 .. code-block:: python